 Jonathan Waterman focuses on the Appalachian Trail as it traverses Franconia Notch above the treeline.
 The article combines the Franconia Ridge hike with 9 other trails around the world from Austria to Australia.
 Grouping the Franconia Ridge with such spectacular hikes and locations is a high honor to bestow, but Franconia Ridge is easily up to the competition.

 People have been writing about the beauty and majesty of the White Mountains since they were first known to us.
 And, they will continue to do so and we will continue to thank them for it.
-For no matter how many times I hike these trails, drive past these mountains, or simply view them from a distance with the beagle, I always feel a sense of splendor.
-And, when I can’t be there in person, simply opening one of these articles to view a spectacular photo spread of the mountains and read the encouraging narrative of the writer inspires me to start making plans for the next time I can spend an entire day in the Great Outdoors.
+For no matter how many times we hike these trails, drive past these mountains, or simply view them from a distance, we always feel a sense of splendor.